GoogleCloudPlatform/terraform-google-cloudsqlnetworking/examples/1.Host-Service-Project/readme.md

         }
         ```

-        **Note :** User should have service account admin and project iam admin permissions in the respective GCP projects in order to assign the above mentioned permissions.
+        **Note :** User should have service account admin and project iam admin permissions in the respective Google Cloud projects in order to assign the above mentioned permissions.

 ## Execution

-1. User should have authenticated using gcloud command `gcloud auth application-default login` command in the cli/machine using which user plans to execute the terraform code.
-This [link](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login) describes more detail about the `gcloud auth` command mentioned above.
+1. User should have [authenticated](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login) using gcloud command `gcloud auth application-default login` command in the CLI/machine using which user plans to execute the terraform code.
 2. User can now cd in to the example directory `cloudsql-easy-networking/examples/1.Host-Service-Project` in order to execute the terraform code.
 3. Update the variables in **terraform.tfvars** as per your configuration like host_project_id, service_project_id etc. User can also go through the [Inputs](#inputs) section of this readme that describes the list of input variables that can be updated.
 Here are two [examples](#examples) of the terraform.tfvars file which can be referred while updating your terraform.tfvars file.
 4. Enter command `terraform init `.
-This command initializes the working directory containing terraform configuration files.
-More description about terraform init can be found at this [link](https://developer.hashicorp.com/terraform/cli/commands/init).
+This command [initializes](https://developer.hashicorp.com/terraform/cli/commands/init) the working directory containing terraform configuration files.
-5. Enter command `terraform validate` to validate the configuration files present in this directory.
-More description about terraform validate can be found at this [link](https://developer.hashicorp.com/terraform/cli/commands/validate).
+5. Enter command `terraform validate` to [validate](https://developer.hashicorp.com/terraform/cli/commands/validate) the configuration files present in this directory.
 6. Enter command `terraform plan`.
-This command creates an execution plan, which lets you preview the changes that terraform plans to make in your infrastructure.
-More details about this command can be found at [link](https://developer.hashicorp.com/terraform/cli/commands/plan).
+This command creates an execution [plan](https://developer.hashicorp.com/terraform/cli/commands/plan), which lets you preview the changes that terraform plans to make in your infrastructure.
 Review the content displayed in the plan stage and if all looks good then move to next step.
 7. Enter `terraform apply`and type `yes` when asked for confirmation/approval.
-This command executes the actions proposed in a terraform plan.
-More details about this command can be found at [link](https://developer.hashicorp.com/terraform/cli/commands/apply).
+This command executes the actions proposed in a terraform plan and [applies](https://developer.hashicorp.com/terraform/cli/commands/apply) the configuration changes.
 8. **Deleting resources** : Enter `terraform destroy` and type `yes` when asked for confirmation/approval.
-This command will delete the resources created using the terraform.
-More details about this command can be found at [here](https://developer.hashicorp.com/terraform/cli/commands/destroy).
+This command will [delete](https://developer.hashicorp.com/terraform/cli/commands/destroy) the resources created using the terraform.

 ## Examples